← All Articles

 What knot do you use to tie on a fly?

-The improved clinch knot — thread the tippet through the hook eye, wrap the tag around the standing line 5–6 times, pass it back through the loop by the eye and then through the big loop, wet it, and cinch slowly.
-It's the everyday fly-to-tippet knot.
+The improved clinch knot.
+Thread the tippet through the hook eye, wrap the tag around the standing line 5–6 times, pass it back through the small loop by the eye and then through the big loop, wet it, and cinch slowly against the eye.
+It's the everyday fly-to-tippet knot and the one you'll tie most often.

 What are the essential fly fishing knots?

-Four cover almost everything: the improved clinch (fly to tippet), the surgeon's knot (joining tippet/leader sections), the loop-to-loop (leader to fly line), and a non-slip loop knot for flies you want to move freely.
-Plus an arbor knot to spool backing.
+Four cover almost everything: the improved clinch (fly to tippet), the surgeon's knot (joining tippet or leader sections), the loop-to-loop (leader to fly line), and a non-slip loop knot for flies you want to move freely.
+Add the arbor knot and a nail knot — both tied once when you spool up — and you've covered the entire system from reel to fly.

 Why do fly fishing knots break?

-Usually because they weren't wet before tightening — friction heat from cinching a dry knot weakens the line right at the knot.
-Other causes are too few wraps, jerking the knot tight, and not re-tying after abrasion from a big fish or a snag.
+Usually because they weren't wet before tightening — friction heat from cinching a dry knot weakens the line right at the knot, which is the weakest point in the system.
+Other causes are too few wraps, jerking the knot tight instead of seating it slowly, crossed wraps, undetected wind knots, and not re-tying after abrasion from a big fish or a snag.

 What is the strongest knot for tying tippet to leader?

-The blood knot and the surgeon's knot are both strong for joining tippet to leader; the surgeon's is faster and easier (especially with cold hands), while the blood knot is a bit neater for similar-diameter lines.
+The blood knot and the double surgeon's knot are both strong for joining tippet to leader, each retaining roughly 90–95% of line strength when tied well.
+The surgeon's is faster and far easier, especially with cold hands or when the two diameters differ; the blood knot is neater and lower-profile for similar-diameter lines that need to pass cleanly through the rod guides.
 Wet either one before seating it.

 Do I need to know knots for a guided fly fishing trip?

-No — on a guided trip the guide handles all the rigging and re-ties for you, so you can fish without knowing any knots.
-Learning the improved clinch and surgeon's knot is worthwhile, though, for when you fish on your own.
+No. On a guided trip the guide handles all the rigging and re-ties for you, so you can fish without knowing a single knot.
+Learning the improved clinch and surgeon's knot is still worthwhile for when you fish on your own between trips — but it's never a prerequisite for booking a day on the water.

 Don't lose the fish of the day to a bad knot